Read more about

 Indigenous Languages of Canada

-Canada has a large indigenous population made up of a number of tribes, each with its own language.
+Canada has a large indigenous population made up of a number of groups, each with its own language.
 These languages, many of which are in danger of becoming extinct, can be divided into 11 specific language groups.
 Less than 1% of the population of Canada claims an indigenous language as their mother tongue.
-The majority of these individuals reside in the Nunavut province.
+The majority of these individuals reside in Nunavut.
 The most widely spoken indigenous languages in this country are: Ojibwe, Cree, and Inuktitut.

 Ojibwe belongs to the Algonquian language family and has over 100,000 speakers.
 In Canada, it can be heard in Manitoba, Ontario, Saskatchewan, Alberta, Quebec, and in some areas of the US.
 It is considered the second most common native language of Canada.